Last Updated on December 15, 2022 by Stone

 The word ecoprovince was mentioned above.
-In case you are wondering what that is, an ecoprovince is an area that shares similar landscapes, animals, plants, and climate.
+If you are wondering what that is, an ecoprovince is an area with similar landscapes, animals, plants, and climate.
 British Columbia has nine.
-While they are all connected, each has features that make it unique to the others.
+While they are all connected, each has features that make it unique.

 It is estimated that there are 8500 wolves in BC.
 About 350 wolves on Vancouver Island.
-In the last 6 years 1447 wolves have been killed, 472 in 2020 alone.
+In the last 6 years, 1447 wolves have been killed, 472 in 2020 alone.
 The biggest reason is the province’s declining caribou herds.
-Killing wolves it’s the only solution the province is currently endorsing, but it isn’t working and there may be a better way.
+Killing wolves is the only solution the province is currently endorsing.
+It isn’t working, and there may be a better way.

 Decreasing the Potential for Encounters.

 Researchers hypothesized that limiting interactions between wolves and caribou would save countless caribou lives.

 As I mentioned in the article “Gray Wolves Ecosystem -Unexpected benefit,” wolves prefer to travel along man-made corridors.
 This includes logging roads, snowmobile trails, and so on.
 They can move around more quickly this way.

 A study was published in June of 2021 in the journal Frontier in Ecology and the Environment.
 It looked at a large area of land (92 square km or 35.5 square miles) near Fort Nelson, BC.
 The British Columbia Oil and Gas Research and Innovation Society funded the study.

 Over 100 wildlife motion-sensing cameras were set up in the wilderness to track the movements of predators and prey.
 The predators took advantage of human-made landscape alterations.
 They traveled along the forest’s gas and oil cutlines or trap lines to access the caribou herds.